-IX.
 Employee Leaves

-The Parties agree that if a Unit Member is unavailable or unable to perform assigned work for personal or medical reasons, the bargaining Unit Member shall follow Article 13 of the Collective Bargaining Agreement and Federal and State guidelines for additional paid leave.
-Teachers will utilize Aesop to report an absence on days when they will not be providing instruction.
+The Parties agree that if a Unit Member is unavailable or unable to perform assigned work for personal or medical reasons, the bargaining Unit Member shall follow Articles 13 of the Collective Bargaining Agreement and Federal and State guidelines for additional paid leave.
 Accrued fully-paid sick leave entitlement shall be reduced on a pro-rated basis in increments of one hour (1/7 day) per hours reported as unavailable.
 Any unit member absent from duty under quarantine or due to illness arising out of the Coronavirus Pandemic shall notify the District when they have tested positive for COVID-19, shall follow the CDC, State and County guidelines for care, and shall be paid their regular salary in full for the period of absence per Article 13.6 of the Collective Bargaining Agreement.

-X. Class Size/Caseload
+Class Size/Caseload

-CNUSD will be consistent with current class-size/caseload caps, as bargained in the 2019-20 Collective Bargaining Agreement
+During the School Closures, CNUSD will be consistent with current class-size/caseload caps, as bargained in the 2019-20 Collective Bargaining Agreement.

-XI.
 Evaluations